kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 	| 4         | 1     | |+|           | |+|             |  53          |
 	+-----------+-------+---------------+-----------------+--------------+

-	:math:`\ast` Experiments were performed in random order, in this case we happened to run experiment 4 first experiment 3 was run last.
+	:math:`\ast` Experiments were performed in random order, in this case we happened to run experiment 4 first, and experiment 3 was run last.

 #.
 For simple systems you can visualize the design and results as shown here.
 This is known as a *cube plot*.